FHP officials urge drivers to follow Florida's ‘Move Over' law

-The Florida Highway Patrol is hosting a multi-agency news conference Wednesday to urge drivers to follow the state's "Move Over" law and announce the recent amendments that cover additional vehicles on roadways.
+The Florida Highway Patrol hosted a multi-agency news conference Wednesday to urge drivers to follow the state's "Move Over" law and announce the recent amendments that cover additional vehicles on roadways.

-Florida Highway Patrol Trooper Joe Sanchez spoke to NBC6 to further explain the law's expansion.
+Florida Highway Patrol Lieutenant Indiana Miranda further explained the law's expansion during Wednesday's press conference.

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.